 You were born to worship, which should come with a large caution flag: you can easily shift from worshiping your Deliverer to worshiping your self-reliant means to extricate yourself from your troubles.

-If God saved His people through the exodus, and despite this, their hearts became hard when life became hard then be warned: you can harden your heart like them if you don’t take heed to this warning.
+If God saved His people through the exodus, and despite this, their hearts became hard when life became hard, be warned: you can harden your heart like them if you don’t take heed to this warning.

 You are no different from the Israelites in the wilderness.
 What they fell prey to is your temptation as well.
 If you don’t remind yourself of the gospel–the exodus Christ provided for you through His death, resurrection, and ascension, you will easily and quickly develop a hard heart.